 Consumer Marketing and Producer Educational Programs

-Providing funding though an RFP (Request for Proposal) process, these funded requests are submitted to the OSWP Board and the funding is approved by the OSWP Board.
-The programs funded follow check-off guidelines for promotion, education, and research.
-Following are the RFP requests that are being funded by the OSWP Program for FY 2013-2014:
+Providing funding though an RFP (Request for Proposal) process, these funded requests are submitted to the OSWP Board and the funding is approved by the OSWP Board of Directors.
+The programs funded follow check-off guidelines for promotion, education, research, and marketing.
+Following are the RFP requests that are being funded by the OSWP Program for FY 2014-2015: